-Michael P. Corcoran is an Attorney with 30+ years of experience with Chapter 7 Bankruptcy and has filed thousands of cases.
+Michael P. Corcoran is an Attorney with over 30 years of experience with Chapter 7 Bankruptcy and has filed thousands of cases.
 Chapter 7 bankruptcy is commonly known as “fresh start bankruptcy”.
 In addition it is by far the most common form of bankruptcy.
 It is also the quickest and least expensive form of bankruptcy.
 In general, a qualified person or married couple will receive a discharge of their unsecured debt.
 A “discharge” is a Federal Court Order prohibiting the collection of a listed debt.
 As a result of a Chapter 7 bankruptcy your creditors are prohibited from calling, billing, suing or contacting you.
 Lawsuits and garnishments are stopped, no matter where they are in the court process.
 In some cases, repossessed vehicles must be returned.

 THE FOLLOWING QUESTIONS AND ANSWERS ABOUT CHAPTER 7 BANKRUPTCY ARE FOR INFORMATIONAL PURPOSES ONLY, AND NOT LEGAL ADVICE.
 THIS Q & A IS GENERAL IN NATURE.
 SPECIFIC INFORMATION, ASSET AND ESTATE PLANNING, SHOULD BE ADDRESSED BY AN ATTORNEY.